Double taxation on foreign income

-When a business has a Permanent Establishment (PE) overseas and the income is derived through that PE, the income would generally be taxed overseas.
-A FTC would be granted only if the income is also taxed in Singapore.
+When a business has a permanent establishment (PE) overseas and the income is derived through that PE, the income would generally be taxed overseas.
+An FTC would be granted only if the income is also taxed in Singapore.

 You must forward documentary proof (e.g. withholding tax receipts, letter from the foreign tax authority, or dividend vouchers) to show that the remitted income has been subject to tax in the foreign country before FTC claims can be considered.

-When making a FTC claim on foreign-sourced service income, please provide:
+When making an FTC claim on foreign-sourced service income, please provide: